mims-harvard/nimfa/README.md

 It is currently maintained by a team of volunteers.

-[**[News:]**](https://github.com/marinkaz/scikit-fusion) Implementations of collective latent factor models and large-scale joint matrix factorization algorithms for data fusion and learning over heterogeneous data.
+[**[News:]**](https://github.com/marinkaz/scikit-fusion) Scikit-fusion, implementations of collective latent factor models and large-scale joint matrix factorization algorithms for data fusion and learning over heterogeneous data.

 Important links
 ---------------